Models of random subtrees of a graph: Survey of models of random subtrees of a graph

-For a general graph $G$, the support of the distribution of ${\bf t}(r)$ is not $\TTTr{r}{G}$.
-For example, if $G=\Torus{n}$, each connected component of the complement of ${\bf t}(r)$ contains oriented cycles, and then, these components cannot have size 1 (see a simulation in Fig. \ref{fig:qsdqs}).
+For a general graph $G$, the support of the distribution of ${\bf t}(r)$ is (included but) different of $\TTTr{r}{G}$.
+For example, if $G=\Torus{n}$, each connected component of the complement of ${\bf t}(r)$ contains oriented cycles, and then, these components cannot be reduced to a single vertex (see a simulation in Fig. \ref{fig:qsdqs}).

 Given a tree $t$, recall $V_p(t)=\{ w\in V: d_t(w,V(t))=1\}$ the set of perimeter sites of $t$.
 For each $w\in V_p(t)$, let $p_t(w)= |\{ (w,u) \in E, u \not\in t\}|/\degree_G(w)$ the probability that the outgoing edge from $w$ does not touch $t$.
 For any $t\in \TTTr{r}{G}$ \ben \P({\bf t}(r)=t)=\Big(\prod_{v\in t\atop{v\neq r}}\frac{1}{\degree_G(v)} \Big)\Big(\prod_{w\in V_p(t)}p_t(w)\Big). \een